Advancing the psychological care of adults with MS

 Reduced mental health, including stress, anxiety and depression, and functional difficulties such as fatigue and cognition issues affect many people living with MS. However, access to effective psychological treatments is often challenging.

-Dr Gandy has submitted several publications in relation to this work, two of which are now In Press.
+Dr Gandy has submitted several publications in relation to this work, three of which are now In Press.

 • Gandy, M et al., (2023).
 The Wellbeing Neuro Course: A Randomized Controlled Trial of an Internet-delivered Transdiagnostic Psychological Intervention for Adults with Neurological Disorders.
 Psychological Medicine, 1-11. https://doi.org/10.1017/S0033291723000338